| The Betrothed As he started down the slope towards the old barn, he thought of her. Where

 hoped God had sent him another Nazi to kill.
 He thought of his betrothed and

+what must now be the wormy beauty of her breasts.
 He had just topped the ladder when the woman rushed him, trying to topple

 him back to the floor below.
 He grabbed her fiercely and fell forward on top